darwin-eu/visOmopResults/README.md

 result %>% glimpse()
 ```

+#### 1. formatEstimateValue()
 We use `formatEstimateValue` to transform the column estimate_value into our desired format.
 In this case, we use the deafult values of the function, which use 0 decimals for integer values, 2 for numeric, 1 for percentage and 3 for proportion.
-Also, the function defaults the decimal mark to "." and the thousand/millions separator to ".".
+The function also defaults the decimal mark to "." and the thousand/millions separator to ".".

 ``` r
 result <- result %>% formatEstimateValue()
 ```

+#### 2. formatEstimateName()
 The function `formatEstimateName` will allow us to tranform the estimate_name and estimate_value columns.
-For instance, we can join within the same row counts and percentages of the same variable estimate.
-At the same time, we can do the same for the mean and standard deviation (sd) estimates, and change the name of the counts to "N".
-Notice, the estimate_name is written within <...> in the estimateNameFormat argument.
+For instance, we can join in the same row counts and percentages refering to the same variable (from the same group and strata).
+Notice, the estimate_name is written within <...> in the `estimateNameFormat` argument.
 ``` r
 result <- result %>% formatEstimateName(
   estimateNameFormat = c("N (%)" = "<count> (<percentage>%)",